kmaeda16/RCGAToolbox/README.md

 `RCGAToolbox/install/RCGAToolbox_Diagnosis.m` is the self-diagnosis script that checks whether the RCGAToolbox is properly installed.
 It also tests the RCGAToolbox functions that depend on optional toolboxes.
 For the diagnosis, run `RCGAToolbox_Diagnosis.m` under the directory `RCGAToolbox/install/`.

 ## Directories
+- `3rdparty`: Optional third-party tools (IQMTools, SundialsTB, and libSBML) are included.
 - `doc`: User guide (not yet), demo scripts, and benchmark scripts are included.
 For details in the benchmark experiments, see the original article (Maeda et al., 2021).
 - `install`: Installation, uninstallation, and diagnosis scripts are included.
 - `source`: Source codes are included.